milesj/optimal/docs/guides.md

 > The `func()` predicate does not support the factory approach.

+The default value of a predicate can be accessed with the `default()` method.

 ## Nullable Fields

 Excluding `instance()` and `func()` predicates, all other predicates are _not_ nullable by default.